lucianpls/QB3/QB3.md

 encoded with its own rung, CF is always in the top rung, so we can save one or more bits by enconding CF at the next lower rung.

-### Quantized encoding

-This encoding is used to improve compression, by storing the values in a quantized form.
-The quantization is done by dividing the values by a quantization factor, then rounding the result to the nearest integer.
-The quantization factor is itself an integer.
-The quantized values are then encoded using the QB3 encoding.
-The quantization factor is stored in a QB3 chunk.
-On decoding, the values in the QB3 stream are multiplied by the quantization factor to restore the range of the original values.
-Note that the range of the output values may be different from the input values due to rounding.

 ## QB3 image encoding

 The QB3 image encoding adds a few metadata fields to the QB3 block stream, making it possible to decode